RafRomB/imml/docs/auto_tutorials/multil_modal_data_statistics.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 91-95
+GENERATED FROM PYTHON SOURCE LINES 91-96

 Step 4: Compute PID statistics (Redundancy, Uniqueness, Synergy)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Using pid, we quantify the degree of redundancy, uniqueness, and synergy relating input modalities to the target.
+Using ``pid``, we quantify the degree of redundancy, uniqueness, and synergy relating input modalities to the target.
-With two input modalities, pid returns a dictionary with keys: "Redundancy", "Uniqueness1", "Uniqueness2", and "Synergy".
+With two input modalities, ``pid`` returns a dictionary with keys: "Redundancy", "Uniqueness1", "Uniqueness2", and "Synergy".

 ..
-GENERATED FROM PYTHON SOURCE LINES 95-100
+GENERATED FROM PYTHON SOURCE LINES 96-101

 .. code-block:: Python